tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 crosspostToInnerhelm: true
 ---

 I spent the last six months building a web application called [Logwise](https://logwise.tylermercer.net).
-It's an app for logging things: sleep quality, focus levels, research insights, health symptoms, or anything else you'd like to monitor over time.
-It works offline (via [Dexie](https://dexie.org/) and [Dexie Cloud](https://dexie.org/cloud/)) and allows you to change the schema of your logs over time without data loss (via [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure)).
+It's an app for logging things: sleep quality, focus levels, research insights, health symptoms, or anything else you'd like to monitor over time and understand better.
+It works offline (via [Dexie](https://dexie.org/) and [Dexie Cloud](https://dexie.org/cloud/)) and allows you to easily change the schema of your logs over time without data loss (via [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure)).

 It's been a compelling project for me---the kind that I wake up thinking about, and for which I have a constant flow of exciting ideas.

-But I've decided to open-source and archive the repo, and to throw away my roadmap.[^throwing-away] I'm "unlaunching" it---declaring it done, and putting it out into the world like a launch, but with the intent to put a firm lid on the project.
+But I've decided to open-source and archive the repo, and to throw away my roadmap.[^throwing-away] I'm "unlaunching" Logwise---declaring it done, and putting it out into the world like a launch, but with the intent to put a firm lid on the project.

+This essay is an articulation of why.

+## The life of an engineer-researcher

+Andy Matuschak is a software engineer, designer, and researcher exploring _tools for thought_---software interfaces designed to expand and extend how humans can think.
+He spends some of his time in theory-land, writing, in both short and long form, about the science and mechanics that govern this space:: ideas like [programmable attention](https://notes.andymatuschak.org/zPpaHZYKuBPyoDtgcsiZ9RV) and [enabling environments](https://notes.andymatuschak.org/Enabling_environment).
+He also spends a portion of his time in engineering-land, creating experimental tools for thought such as [Orbit](https://withorbit.com/).

+At a high level, there's a parallel between Matuschak's work and my own (in kind, if not in quality or depth).
+At the beginning of this year, I started a writing project called [Innerhelm](https://innerhelm.com).
+Innerhelm explores _agency thinking_, which is the habit of thinking as an _agent_, capable of making choices and influencing the world, rather than as an object that is acted upon.

+Logwise emerged from the same place that Innerhelm did.
+My college studies consisted of a blending of psychology and computer science, with the intent to create software that helped people live intentionally.
+In fact, this time last year, Logwise and Innerhelm were still the same project in my head: a _self-authorship app_ that would facilitate reflection and intentionality through templated journaling.
+As I explained in [the first Innerhelm post](https://innerhelm.com/posts/where-innerhelm-began/), I eventually decided to make Innerhelm solely a writing project:

+> \[W]riting about these ideas seemed like the most strategic step forward.
+It is sufficiently open-ended that I can follow the idea where it leads, while still being concrete enough to share meaningfully with others (which is itself helpful in the exploration).

+But, with [the birth of my daughter](/posts/a-different-kind-of-hello-world) earlier this year, the utility of a templated-journaling app was brought to mind again.
+There's a lot to keep track of when you're caring for a newborn, if you are so inclined: feedings, diaper changes[^diapers], sleep quality, etc. My wife and I used an existing app for these things, but I found that there were other things I wanted to log as well, which the app didn't support---things like our mental health, how much sleep we were getting, and moments with our daughter that we wanted to remember.

+On top of that, late-night bottle feedings gave me a lot of time to hyperfocus on how I would build such an app.
+By the time our lives (and sleep schedules) had begun to stabilize, I was champing at the bit to start coding.

+This is where I found my situation paralleled Matuschak's: I had two related projects to juggle and not enough time for either of them.

 - TLDR as above
 - Juggling two projects
 - Introduce Andy Matuschak
 - Draw parallel between Matuschak and myself
 	- Explain Innerhelm, and Logwise's connection to it
 	- Use quote about switching costs (March and October one)
 - Matuschak had good reason to want to reconcile his experience switching between two projects.
 Did I?
 - The non-essentialist lie that you can do it all
 - Explore vs exploit
 - The biggest risk is not finding a bad balance between exploring and exploiting.
-The biggest risk is _spending too much time pulling a sub-optimal lever.
+The biggest risk is _spending too much time pulling a sub-optimal lever_.
 - Why Logwise was the wrong lever
 	- _Essentialism_
 		- Contributing at highest impact